QUEENSLAND Golf Tour

 With two championship golf courses to offer, the River and West, Coolangatta & Tweed Heads Golf Club offers a great golfing challenge to golfers of all levels.
-Featuring beautiful tree lined fairways adjacent to the Tweed River and with holes played through rainforest, there is never a dull moment during your round.
+Featuring beautiful tree-lined fairways adjacent to the Tweed River and with holes played through the rainforest, there is never a dull moment during your round.

 Surfers Paradise Golf Club

 This 18-hole championship golf course is located in the heart of the Gold Coast and provides golfers with well-manicured fairways and greens.
 Surfers Paradise Golf Club is open to the public with competition golf for both members and golf link visitors or for just a social game with your mates after work or on the weekends.

 The tree-lined fairways and strategically placed water hazards make it a true test of golf.
 With a par of 71, the course provides a good mix and variety of golfing conditions.
 Possessing a fully automated, recycled watering system and natural drainage, the course is playable and in superb condition year-round.

 Palm Meadows Golf Course at Carrara on the Gold Coast is centrally located within 10 minutes of Surfers Paradise and five minutes from Broadbeach.
 Palm Meadows welcomes golfers of all standards and patrons may utilise all facilities including clubhouse, function rooms, and Lakeview Restaurant.